Before purchasing a DCS instance, identify your requirements:

 - Decide whether backup policies are required.

-Currently, backup policies can be configured only for master/standby and cluster DCS instances.
+Currently, backup policies can be configured only for master/standby, Proxy Cluster, and Redis Cluster DCS instances.
 For details about backup and restoration, see Overview.